nalej/docs/docs/installation/uninstall.md

 ![Elastic Kubernetes Services](../img/uninst_aws_deleting_node_groups.png)

 Once in this view, choose the **Compute** tab.
 Here you will find a list of the node groups that belong to the cluster.
-Select them all and thelete them.
+Select them all and delete them.

 After that, go back to the **Clusters** view, select the (now empty) cluster, and delete them.